4 credits (2 credits for winter quarter course. 2 credits for London/Paris trip)

 Prerequisites and Language Requirements

-Selection criteria: It will include a serious interest in global employment, an openness and desire to learn about professional fit including a good attitude and ability to function in a cross cultural team environment.
-Physical Components: Students will need to handle a demanding schedule, with solid self-management skills and a professional presentation.
-The ability to adapt to a rigorous schedule is paramount, which will include treks through London visiting employers, alumni and cultural locations.
+Selection criteria will include a serious interest in global employment, an openness and desire to learn about professional fit including a good attitude and ability to function in a cross cultural team environment.
+Students will need to handle a demanding schedule, with solid self management skills and a professional presentation.
+The ability to adapt to a rigorous schedule is paramount, which will include treks through London and Paris visiting employers, alumni and cultural locations.

 Learning goals include: